 B, Age 21 to 90, Barnes & Nobel, Amazon etc. Both paper & electronic

 Naomi Hirahara paints a vivid portrayal of post WWII California life for Japanese citizens.
-Religated to a 3rd class citizen, Mas Arai is a gardener who accepts his lot in life, and struggles day to day for a meager living and occassional card games at the lawn mower shop.
+Relegated to a 3rd class citizen, Mas Arai is a gardener who accepts his lot in life, and struggles day to day for a merger living and occasional card games at the lawn mower shop.
 One day, a detective from Japan appears and begins digging into the background of a certain friend.
 Before long, Mas's truck is stolen and he finds himself embroiled in a mystery that involves reporters from Japan, snooping detectives and claims against an exfriend's estate as the man dies of cancer.

 Can Mas survive long enough to figure out what is happening and impart some justice to the situation?
 Read Naomi's well written fictional account and find out.